tmz00/mfag-hub/api/README.md

 This starts MySQL and Mailpit.
 If you also want the bundled database UIs, run `docker compose up -d adminer phpmyadmin` and use Adminer at `http://127.0.0.1:8080` or phpMyAdmin at `http://127.0.0.1:8081`.

-3. Initialize Laravel core files (skip this in the current repo; only run it if `apps/api/artisan` is missing)
+3. Initialize Laravel core files (skip this in the current repo; only run it if `artisan` is missing)

 ```bash
 ./scripts/init-project.sh